Napili Beach on Maui

-Napili Bay and Beach— a beautiful, scenic, and famous—stands tall along Maui's northwest coastline.
-The white sloping sand and turquoise waters of Napili Bay and Beach make it one of the most popular beaches on Maui.
+Napili Bay and Beach stand tall along Maui's northwest coastline— beautiful, scenic, and famous.
+The white-sloping sand and turquoise waters of Napili Bay and Beach make it one of the most popular beaches on Maui.

 Overview of Napili Beach

-Napili Bay’s Beach serves as the perfect spot for swimming, sun tanning, and snorkeling.
-As one of Maui’s most natural secret gems, Napili stands as a favorite of so many.
+Napili Bay’s Beach is perfect for swimming, sun tanning, and snorkeling.
+As one of Maui’s most natural secret gems, Napili is a favorite of many.
 For this reason, an assortment of full-time residents, part-time residents, and vacation condominium communities decided to call Napili Bay home.

-As the calmest beach of the West Maui coastline, the waves remain consistently small and gentle.
+As the calmest beach on the West Maui coastline, the waves remain consistently small and gentle.
 Nonetheless, boogie boarders can still enjoy some worthwhile waves here.
-Additionally, snorkelers of all ages flock there for the great opportunities for safe snorkeling as the waters are relatively calm.
+Additionally, snorkelers of all ages flock there for great opportunities for safe snorkeling as the waters are relatively calm.